Like a Prayer (album): Live performance and tour

-Madonna opening the Blond Ambition World Tour with a performance of second single "Express Yourself".
+Madonna opening the Blond Ambition World Tour with a performance of the second single "Express Yourself".

-On September 6, 1989, Madonna opened the MTV Video Music Awards with a performance of second single "Express Yourself".
+On September 6, 1989, Madonna opened the MTV Video Music Awards with a performance of the second single "Express Yourself".
 She wore an ensemble consisting of baggy pants, a bustier and a monocle, and was joined by Donna De Lory and Niki Haris.
-The number began with the singer descending from a flight of stairs; she then removes her coat to reveal the bustier and, together with Haris and De Lory, did a dance routine called voguing.
+The number began with the singer descending from a flight of stairs; she then removed her coat to reveal the bustier and, together with Haris and De Lory, performed a dance routine called voguing.
 The performance received positive reviews from critics; Rolling Stone named it Madonna's best, and placed it among the best opening numbers in the show's history.
-Author Ian Inglis singled out the "provocatively choreographed, dance production number" that went on to "highlight the 'TV' part of MTV, and in a way heralded [Madona] and the network as a cultural arbiter".
+Author Ian Inglis singled out the "provocatively choreographed, dance production number" that went on to "highlight the 'TV' part of MTV, and in a way heralded [Madonna] and the network as a cultural arbiter".

 Like a Prayer was further promoted on 1990's Blond Ambition World Tour, Madonna's third concert tour.
 Originally planned as the Like a Prayer World Tour, it kicked off on April 13 in Chiba, Japan, and concluded on August 5 in Nice, France.
 The concert was divided into five different thematic segments: Metropolis, Religious, Dick Tracy, Art Deco, and finally, an encore.
 The art direction was by Madonna's brother Christopher Ciccone, while the costumes were created by French fashion designer Jean-Paul Gaultier.
-Blond Ambition was awarded "Most Creative Stage Production" award at the Pollstar Concert Industry Awards, and grossed US$62.7 million ($ million in dollars).
+Blond Ambition was awarded "Most Creative Stage Production award at the Pollstar Concert Industry Awards, and grossed US$62.7 million ($ million in dollars).
 The tour was subject to controversy due to its sexual and Catholic imagery; Pope John Paul II urged the general public and the Christian community not to attend the concerts, referring to the tour as "one of the most satanic shows in the history of humanity".
 In Toronto, the police threatened to arrest Madonna over the performance of "Like a Virgin" (1984), which featured her simulating masturbation.
 Nevertheless, the show went on unaltered.